 - We glue all the minibooks down.

-6. Duct tape the side of the lapbook and punch it to store the lapbook in a ring-binder/ work file while you are working on the lapbook.
+6. Duct tape the side of the lapbook and punch it if you want to store the lapbook in a ring-binder/ work file while you are working on the lapbook.

 - I love this method of storage.
 It makes the lapbook part of our daily file work.